kcmv/colabo/src/frontend/app/components/brainstorming/BRAINSTORMING.md

 + Some of the **issues with NGT** is: Opinions may not converge in the voting process, cross-fertilization of ideas may be constrained
 + **Adaptation for ill-structured problems** Modification of NGT, undertaken by Bartunek and Murnighan[13] , helps to deal with ill-structured problems.
 Normal ideas are generated and listed, followed by the facilitator questioning if the ideas are relevant to the same problem.
 If not, the problem is said to be ill-structured, and the ideas generated are clustered into coherent groups.
 These clusters of ill-structured ideas are then treated as problems in their own right, and the NGT procedure is applied to them.
 Regular breaks are taken by the participants to ensure that the group feels they are still working on the original problem.

+# Temporal solutions.
+Workarounds.
+Required to be addressed better in the future.
+Especially, regarding 'Behavioral Grammars'

++ knalledgeMap should access BS state through interface and not through policyConfig?
++ nodes have node.kNode.decorations.brainstorming
+  + is it OK to decorate them like that? or this informations should be gained based on their context?
+  (instead of using decorations for hiding ideas "Silent generation of ideas", we could say: if BS.state = 1 and this node is child of BS.Question & is of type.IDEA and creator !=active user: HIDE it)
++ MapStructure.prototype.nodeDecoration can be god example of **Behavioral Grammar** driven approach: it says, I am creating a node, please decorate it, give me your actions to include your decorations based on your states.
++ so far, at node creation, we decorate it with the current brainstorming phase